Owner/ Lead Instructor

 Kelsey trained in Highland Dance at the Heather Glen School of Dance under the instruction of Heather Overright.
 Kelsey keeps a close relationship with Heather and has had the pleasure of teaching along side her as well.
 She also has received training by many of the top instructors and judges throughout the world.

-In 2006, Kelsey passed her teachers exam and has been instructing students since that time.
+In 2006, Kelsey passed her member teachers exam in highland and has been instructing students since that time.
+She also received her member certificate in National dances.
 In 2009 she instructed dancers in Logan, UT.
 Since then she has relocated to Taylorsville where she is now instructing dancers from around the Salt Lake Valley.

 Kelsey is a member of SOBHD, BATD, Scotdance USA, and MWHDA